lbroudoux/es-google-drive-river/README.md

 This river plugin helps to index documents from a Google Drive account.

-*WARNING*: You need to have the [Attachment Plugin](https://github.com/elasticsearch/elasticsearch-mapper-attachments).
+*WARNING*: For 0.0.1 released version, you need to have the [Attachment Plugin](https://github.com/elasticsearch/elasticsearch-mapper-attachments).

+*WARNING*: Starting from 0.0.2, you don't need anymore the [Attachment Plugin](https://github.com/elasticsearch/elasticsearch-mapper-attachments) as we use now directly [Tika](http://tika.apache.org/), see [issue #2](https://github.com/lbroudoux/es-google-drive-river/issues/2).

 Versions
 --------